English Defence League: History

 In the early 21st century, Muslims were Britain's second largest and fastest-growing religious group; according to the 2011 census, 2.7 million people in England and Wales described themselves as Muslim, representing 4.8% of the total population.
 At the same time, Muslims became the main scapegoat for far-right groups across Western society.
 In Britain, this was partly because prejudices against Jews and African-Caribbean people—both communities the far-right previously used as social scapegoats—were increasingly socially unacceptable.
 In the latter half of the 20th century, most British Muslims were of South Asian heritage.
 When they faced racist abuse, such as "Paki-bashing", it was usually because of their racial background, rather than their religious belief.
 By the 21st century, British Muslims were increasingly targeted because they were Muslim, including by members of other ethnic minorities in the country.

 The British National Party (BNP) was most successful at exploiting growing hostility against Muslims.
-It launched an overtly anti-Muslim campaign in 2000, which gained momentum after Salafi jihadi Muslims perpetrated the 2001 September 11 attacks in the United States and then the 7 July 2005 London bombings.
+It launched an anti-Muslim campaign in 2000, which gained momentum after Salafi jihadi Muslims perpetrated the 2001 September 11 attacks in the United States and the 7 July 2005 bombings in London.
 This resulted in growing electoral success for the BNP: it secured a seat on the London Assembly in 2008 and two seats at the European Parliament in 2010.
 By 2011, this support had declined, with the party losing many of its local council seats.
-However, as noted by the political scientist Chris Allen, the BNP had "extended the frontier of the far right in British politics", creating an environment on which the English Defence League would later capitalise.
+However, as noted by the political scientist Chris Allen, the BNP had "extended the frontier of the far right in British politics", creating an environment on which the English Defence League would capitalise.